 The competition aimed to encourage students to explore the future use of drone technology in search and rescue –an area where drones have long been used.
 Thus, competitiors were asked to develop search and rescue drones that will enable them, based on the assigned scenario, to find the two students who were lost in forest and to deliver a bottle of water to them.
 11 projects, developed accordingly by students from various universities, were submitted to the competition.
 Of those, 9 projects achieved to pass the primary screening and competed at the METU Stadium on November 11-12.

 The drone designers selected as finalists demonstrated their prototypes’ take-off and landing during flight in front of a jury consisting of academicians.
 The jury awarded the first prize to Kübra Koparan, Deha Karahan and Baybora Tuna Süer, who represent the METU Northern Cyprus Campus Aerospace Society in the competition.
-In the drone design process, Assist.
+In the drone design process, Asst.
 Prof. Dr. Mustafa Perçin served as the project advisor of the winning team.
 Besides, Assoc.
 Prof. Dr. Tuncay Yalçınkaya and Instructor Uğur Karban, provided support to the team as the academic advisors of the Aerospace Society.